rajalakshmi-v15/ansible-demo/README.md

 This will open port 5000 for all the instances in the "default" network.

+### SSH into one of the hosts
+1. Click on the small downward arrow next to SSH
+2. View gcloud command
+3. Click on RUN IN CLOUD SHELL.
+This will launch a Cloud Shell and automatically put you inside the desired instance (ansible-controller or ansible-host, whichever is desired)

 ### Install Ansible in both instances
 Follow this steps in this link: https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-ansible-on-ubuntu-18-04

+Check: `ansible --version` should return the version number in the first line.